For data-driven marketing, it's essential to get customer data of the highest quality possible.

 There are two ways to track users' actions on your website.
 The difference is in the way the data is transferred from a user's browser to the chosen analytics tools.

 Client-side tracking is the standard right now – analysts and marketers have been using it for years now.
-It implies transferring the data directly from the users’ browsers directly to an external platform for data analysis.
+It implies transferring the data directly from the users' browser directly to an external platform like Google Analytics.

-Server-side tracking is a reliable method in which data from a user’s browser first collects in a company’s web server first, and only then distributes by external services.
-This is a more secure approach that allows for a higher quality of data, and more and more digital marketers decide to switch to this method.
+Server-side tracking is a reliable method in which data from a user's browser first collects in a company's web server first, and only then distributes by external services.
+This is a more secure approach and also provides better quality data.

 What's wrong with client-side tracking?

-Ad blocker extensions and browser restrictions, like Safari’s intelligent tracking prevention (ITP), are developing and making tracking users’ actions more difficult.
-While it’s a good thing in terms of privacy and data security, unfortunately, it also makes digital marketers’ work more difficult.
+Ad blocker extensions and browser restrictions, like Safari's intelligent tracking prevention (ITP), are developing and making tracking users' actions more difficult.
+While it's a good thing in terms of security, this also means that the data you receive is significantly incomplete.

-Because both ad-blocking systems and browser restrictions work by blocking or cutting down third-party cookies, the data collected with client-side tracking comes to the analyst incomplete and often misleading – the tracking prevention systems distort up to 60% of tracking data.
+Because both ad-blocking systems and browser restrictions work by blocking or cutting down third-party cookies, the data collected with client-side tracking comes to the analyst incomplete and often misleading.

 The question is, how many of your customers use ad blockers or browsers that restrict third-party cookies?
 Well.

 According to a study by Hootsuite, 37.5% of internet users in the world block online ads with an ad-blocking extension.
-That means that because of these extensions, you’re potentially getting low-quality data on every third of your customers if you’re using solely client-side tracking.
+That means that because of these extensions, you're potentially getting low-quality or no data from more than ⅓ of your website visitors.

-Aside from that, all Safari users fall under the category of people whose actions you can’t properly track.
+Aside from that, all Safari users fall under the category of people whose actions you can't properly track.
 In the US, that is over half of all mobile phone users (54%).
-Soon enough, all Chrome users will join that group too, as Google announced that it’s going to block third-party cookies by 2024.
+Soon enough, all Chrome users will also be in this category when Google finishes block third-party cookies by 2024.

 How it affects your data analytics stack